Tools and Method for Digital Technology

 – – – – –

-In the event of a class cancellation, you will receive a notification via email.
-An announcement will also be posted in the classroom.
+In the event of a class cancellation, you will receive a notification via email and there will be an announcement placed on Blackboard.
 If class is cancelled, please check your email carefully for a message from your instructor regarding what you should complete for the following class.
 As a rule, expect to complete readings and work that is due for that day, as assigned on the class schedule.

 – – – – –

 WSU Email Policy.
 Beginning Fall Semester 2015, university policy states that all email communication must be sent to student’s official WSU email address.
 I will no longer reply to any correspondence from a non-wsu.edu email address.

 Reasonable accommodations are available for students with documented disabilities or chronic medical conditions.
 If you have a disability and need accommodations to fully participate in this class, please visit the Access Center website to follow published procedures to request accommodations: http://www.accesscenter.wsu.edu.
 Students may also either call or visit the Access Center in person to schedule an appointment with an Access Advisor.
 Location: Washington Building 217; Phone: 509-335-3417.